 Corollary 1: Don't tell users that all hardware works on Linux (there

-working hardware, not excuses (Hi, Apple!
+about working hardware, not excuses (Hi, Apple!
 Wanna downgrade my iPod for me

 Corollary 2: Linux software has lots of bugs.
 Sure, high profile software like Apache, Emacs and Firefox are close to infallible (not counting third-party extensions), but there are still crashes, wildly incoherent interfaces (look at media players, for instance), outdated or missing documentation documentation (yay FreeBSD), interoperability issues (one format per program and few translators) and more.